Higher Pursuits offers two trip options on the Duck River

 Features: This section of the river features remote paddling through the Yanahli Wilderness Management Area.
 The trip is highlighted by several picturesque rock bluffs along the river as well as opportunity to see various forms of wildlife found along the Duck River.
 Along Cheeks Bend there are several large caves visible from the river.
 The river is gentle along this section and has very few swift spots.
 There are good gravel bars for groups to stop for lunch, play in the water, and just relax.

-Special Notes: Check our hours of operation at the top of the page for our last drop off time based on the time of year.
+Special Notes: Check our hours of operation for our last drop off time and last pick-up of the day based on the time of year.

 - Time to Paddle: 5 to 7 hours